 Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

-The "lost-wax" technique is an age-old casting method still used today to create high-quality bronze sculptures.
+The "lost-wax" technique is an ancient casting method still used today to create high-quality bronze sculptures.
 This process allows for the precise and durable translation of very fine details, textures, and subtle form transitions into bronze.

 The process step by step: